openode-io/openode-www/public/documentation/installation/upgrade.md

 # Upgrade

-The only required to be regularly upgraded is our CLI.
+The only required piece to be regularly upgraded is our CLI.

+## Deprecation dates (instances deployed before March 15 2020)

+If you created an instance before March 15, please note the dates below.

+* **April 15 2020**: Instances deployed in **Canada** will need to be upgraded.
+* **April 10 2020**: Instances deployed in **France** will need to be upgraded.
+* **April 30 2020**: Instances deployed in **USA** will need to be upgraded.

+## Deprecation of \<subdomain\>.us.openode.io and \<subdomain\>.fr.openode.io

+On April 30, and 10, respectively, subdomains URLs \<subdomain\>.us.openode.io and \<subdomain\>.fr.openode.io will be deprecated in favor of \<subdomain\>.openode.io.

-## Upgrading the CLI
+## Upgrading

+**Important note:**

+* When you have upgraded, deployed subdomains until **April 15 2020** will get http://subdomain.dev.openode.io/ addresses **without HTTPS**.
+From **April 15 2020**, deployed subdomains will get https://subdomain.openode.io/ addresses **with HTTPS**.
+* Custom domains are not impacted, and so you can deploy right now custom domains and use your SSL certificate.

+### 1- Upgrade your CLI

 The CLI, which is a regular NPM package, can be upgraded with:

     npm i -g openode

+Note that you can skip the following steps if you just destroy your instance, remove Dockerfile, and recreate a new one.

+### 2- Stop and Remove the current location

+Make sure to first stop your instance:

+    openode stop

+Then delete the location:

+    openode del-location <current location>

+If you don't know the location you can use:

+    openode locations

-## Legacy to v1
+### 3- Legacy to v1

-On February 2020 we made a new major version of our deployment system.
-Therefore, if you had instances before February 2020, you have to upgrade them as follows.
+On March 2020 we made a new major version of our deployment system.
+Therefore, if you had instances before March 2020, you have to upgrade them as follows.

 **First** you have to set the following configuration: